Animals

 Mammals

-While you might find better photos on the internet, nearly all of these photos were taken by us in our garden of our mammal visitors.
+Nearly all of these photos were taken by us in our garden of our mammal visitors - (N) denotes a native species to our area.
 Only the few identified as *** PLACEHOLDER are public photos.
-Also, anN’ denotes a native species to our area.

 Odonata is my biggest naturalist passion - I just love them and we travel Oregon striving to photograph as many species as we can.
 We’ve photographed 14 species of odonates in our garden so far, a few featured below.
 I have a special iNaturalist project for our all our odonate observations across Oregon, and you can view more photography on the Dragonflies page.